Pita Chips

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-Making your own pita chips is not only easy, it gives you chips that are so much better than store bought.
+If you’ve ever wondered how to make pita chips, you should know that making your own is not only easy, homemade chips can be so much better than store bought.
 Homemade chips can be made in a couple of different ways, baked or fried.
 They are light, crispy, and a must-have for your fattoush salad, mezze platters, and simple chip-and-dip moments!

 Ingredients